Amazon FBA The Truth: My Honest Experience & Real Costs

 HOW TO START AMAZON FBA BUSINESS

 But let’s go back to the Amazon world.
-As I said in July I decided to jump into the pool and then I was presented with 3 options: the first to hire a course from one of the experts of the network that shows lots of videos with successful experiences of hundreds of students.
+As I said, in July I decided to take the plunge and was presented with 3 options: the first was to hire a course from one of the network experts who show lots of videos with successful experiences from hundreds of students.

-The second one, after watching a lot of tutorials, was to start on my own and finally the third option, and the one I chose, was to make a hybrid, that is to say, to learn with videos but hire a Virtual Assistant, VA, to accompany me from the product search to the launching of the product.
+The second, after watching many tutorials, was to start on my own, and finally the third option, and the one I chose, was to do a hybrid: learn with videos but hire a Virtual Assistant (VA) to accompany me from product search to product launch.

-In addition, when you look for the cases of no success of these courses, which there must be many, even if it is because the user is useless and the course is not to blame, you find that there is not a single bad reference.
-And I have already found some cases of receiving contacts from teams of lawyers to the few who decided not to speak well of one of these courses.
+Additionally, when you look for unsuccessful cases of these courses, which there must be many, even if it’s because the user is useless and the course isn’t to blame, you find that there isn’t a single bad reference.
+And I’ve already found some cases of people receiving contacts from teams of lawyers for the few who decided not to speak well of one of these courses.

-I think the most important thing would be to join their student chats, where you can feel supported and advised in those problems that you do not know how to solve and that delay and block you, and with how bad is the Amazon customer service can take more than a week to give you an answer.
+I think the most important thing would be to join their student chats, where you can feel supported and advised on problems you don’t know how to solve and that delay and block you, and with how bad Amazon’s customer service is, it can take more than a week to get an answer.

-So, the student groups for me were the key point, but I also know how it works, and 1000 people writing, sometimes is a cage of crickets and not very effective for punctual problems you may have.
+So, the student groups were the key point for me, but I also know how they work, and with 1,000 people writing, sometimes it’s just noise and not very effective for specific problems you may have.

-Regarding going totally on my own, I think I immediately understood that it is such a complex subject that no matter how many videos you watch, you would have thousands of questions that would take you many days to solve.
+Regarding going totally on my own, I immediately understood that it’s such a complex subject that no matter how many videos you watch, you would have thousands of questions that would take many days to solve.

 STARTING THE AMAZON FBA BUSINESS

-Open the Amazon Seller Central account, open a checking account, as I wanted to sell in the USA, I created an LLC, set up a mailing address, bank account, telephone, apply for a trademark and register it, hire them to design the company logo, and a long etc. that takes time and …. money, so starts preparing your wallet!.
+Open the Amazon Seller Central account, open a checking account, since I wanted to sell in the USA, I created an LLC, set up a mailing address, bank account, telephone, apply for a trademark and register it, hire someone to design the company logo, and a long etc. that takes time and… money, so start preparing your wallet!

 INVESTING ON AMAZON FBA

-In this that my VA proposed me about 3-4 products where I saw potential.
-Of course, I already hired the mandatory software Hellium 10, which is $ 80 per month.
-With Hellium 10 you can see of the selected products how much they sell, how many competitors there are for your product, what sales they make, etc. It is a very good product, but it is not cheap and especially if you do not use it because you did not even start selling after more than 10 months since you hired it.
+My VA proposed about 3-4 products where he saw potential.
+Of course, I already hired the mandatory software Helium 10, which is $80 per month.
+With Helium 10, you can see how much the selected products sell, how many competitors there are for your product, what sales they make, etc. It’s a very good product, but it’s not cheap, especially if you don’t use it because you haven’t even started selling after more than 10 months since you hired it.

 CHOOSING A PRODUCT TO START SELLING ON AMAZON FBA

 But let’s move on to product selection.
-After reviewing the products, which according to your VA with the information presented are adequate and with sufficient margins to make a profit after all the expenses that would come (logistics, advertising, transportation, etc., everyone recommends that the product should leave you as a 25% margin to be a good product, I think that there already lie most because without having sold even one product I think that in the end if you get most people 10-15% will be so happy … then I will explain why this assumption).
+After reviewing the products, which according to my VA with the information presented are adequate and with sufficient margins to make a profit after all the expenses that would come (logistics, advertising, transportation, etc.), everyone recommends that the product should give you a 25% margin to be a good product.
+I think that’s where most people lie, because without having sold even one product, I think in the end if most people get 10-15%, they’ll be happy… I’ll explain why this assumption later.

-Of the 4 products presented I selected two as the strongest candidates.
-Then, as recommended, you analyze the customer feedback to see how to improve them, because as the gurus say it is not enough to launch the same as the others, you must differentiate yourself and improve your product.
+Of the 4 products presented, I selected two as the strongest candidates.
+Then, as recommended, you analyze customer feedback to see how to improve them, because as the gurus say, it’s not enough to launch the same as others, you must differentiate yourself and improve your product.

 So I was able to write down the 5-6 main defects that users complained about my ideal product.
-Then you enter the phase of entering Alibaba and try to deal with Chinese manufacturers that offer your product (that is very easy to do).
+Then you enter the phase of going on Alibaba and trying to deal with Chinese manufacturers that offer your product (that’s very easy to do).

 NEGOTIATIONS WITH MANUFACTURERS

-At first I let my VA take care of it, and he started contacting the manufacturers telling them that we wanted the product with these improvements.
-That’s when the first reality begins, because of the time difference you coincide a few hours with the working hours of your manufacturer so, any question is very easy to answer the next day and if you ask him a question again he will answer you two days later.
+At first I let my VA handle it, and he started contacting manufacturers telling them that we wanted the product with these improvements.
+That’s when the first reality begins: because of the time difference, you only coincide a few hours with your manufacturer’s working hours, so any question is very easy to answer the next day, and if you ask him another question, he’ll answer you two days later.

-And then the days and weeks begin to pass without any progress and some points I have already started to learn.
-The Chinese are fantastic at selling repetitive products, they have 100.000 bottles in their warehouse, you pay and they send you 500 ones, but if it occurs to you that you want to make them with a different color and shape, there is no longer so much interest, since in a distribution chain what matters is to manufacture the same product wholesale, not to stop machines to create adaptations and customizations for millions of heavy customers, who write to them every day from all over the world.
+And then the days and weeks begin to pass without any progress, and I’ve already started to learn some points.
+The Chinese are fantastic at selling repetitive products; they have 100,000 bottles in their warehouse, you pay and they send you 500, but if you think you want to make them with a different color and shape, there’s no longer as much interest, since in a distribution chain what matters is manufacturing the same product wholesale, not stopping machines to create adaptations and customizations for millions of demanding customers who write to them every day from all over the world.

 The negotiation can easily take more than a month or a month and a half.
-You ask and they always say yes to everything and then tell you that they will send you a sample if you want.
-You ask them to take a picture to see if what you have been talking about for days and they say that what they have is like that, and then you see that it doesn’t look like anything and start all over again.
+You ask and they always say yes to everything, and then tell you that they will send you a sample if you want.
+You ask them to take a picture to see if what you’ve been talking about for days is what they have, and they say that what they have is like that, and then you see that it doesn’t look like anything and you start all over again.

-They told me that they could make my product with an additional protection and with a material, after weeks negotiating prices, squeezing, that if my boss has to approve it next week at the weekly meeting, etc. so after more than a month, the seller arrives and says that the technicians have told that this material cann´t be done, it does not even exist, so he offers me another similar one.
+They told me they could make my product with additional protection and with a material, after weeks negotiating prices, squeezing, saying that my boss has to approve it next week at the weekly meeting, etc. So after more than a month, the seller arrives and says that the technicians have said that this material can’t be done, it doesn’t even exist, so he offers me another similar one.

-But as it was not very similar, so I had to start from scratch again.
+But since it wasn’t very similar, I had to start from scratch again.

-You can create a mass request, an RTF, which is that you put your product with its requirements published throughout Alibaba and the sellers themselves make you offers.
+You can create a mass request, an RFQ, where you publish your product with its requirements throughout Alibaba and the sellers themselves make you offers.

-Then the madness multiplied by 10 times, and offers and offers started coming in, each one with a price and you had to try to figure out why those differences, which took weeks of exchanging messages in the few hours of matching or getting up at 6am european time, to try to match more hours with the manufacturer.
+Then the madness multiplied by 10, and offers started coming in, each with a price, and you had to try to figure out why those differences, which took weeks of exchanging messages in the few hours of matching or getting up at 6 AM European time to try to match more hours with the manufacturer.

-Think of a factory with a room with 20 operators answering thousands of questions, budgets, orders, etc. and as thousands of messages do not end in nothing or are simply curious asking, it is not that they do not put great interest and many times you have to be insisting.
+Think of a factory with a room with 20 operators answering thousands of questions, budgets, orders, etc., and since thousands of messages don’t end in anything or are simply curious inquiries, they don’t put much interest, and many times you have to insist.

-So we were already in October and I still had not been able to have a final price offer for my product.
-And then the end of the year begins, when the manufacturers only think about taking new orders for the Christmas campaign, and then a new customer no longer has preference and you are forgotten.
+So it was already October, and I still hadn’t been able to get a final price offer for my product.
+And then the end of the year begins, when manufacturers only think about taking new orders for the Christmas campaign, and then a new customer no longer has priority and you are forgotten.

-In October and after talking to the person in charge of my salesman, since he offered me bad information, that made me lose a lot of time and then started trying to change prices with an unethical behavior, we finally got them to send us the final product, a sample by plane.
+In October, after talking to the person in charge of my salesman, since he gave me bad information that made me waste a lot of time and then started trying to change prices with unethical behavior, we finally got them to send us the final product, a sample by plane.

-As the price of the product was 12 dollars but the sample was worth 200 dollars (sample price is 50 plus express air transport), the manufacturer created a “false” invoice where it said that there were about 15 products to reach the value of 200 dollars.
+Since the price of the product was $12 but the sample cost $200 (sample price is $50 plus express air transport), the manufacturer created a “false” invoice that said there were about 15 products to reach the value of $200.

-To wait about 12 days to arrive and upon arrival, the customs that is not stupid sees a small package which was supposed to be inside lots of things, so the alarms went off and began to ask for information.
-We had to explain that there was only a 12 dollar product inside despite the fact that it was indicated otherwise and that we gave authorization for them to open it and see that we were not lying.
-Another 20 days stuck in customs and when it finally arrives home, we see that it was nowhere near the quality or the product we had ordered.
+We waited about 12 days for it to arrive, and upon arrival, customs, which isn’t stupid, sees a small package that was supposed to contain lots of things, so the alarms went off and they started asking for information.
+We had to explain that there was only a $12 product inside despite the fact that it was indicated otherwise, and that we gave authorization for them to open it and see that we weren’t lying.
+Another 20 days stuck in customs, and when it finally arrived home, we saw that it was nowhere near the quality or the product we had ordered.

-It was by then November and we have to start again more seriously with 3 other sellers.
-After more negotiations for weeks to finish adjusting prices, we got two, who looked to have everything clearer, and decide to send two samples, another $80 more per sample by plane, another 12 days more.
-Upon arrival one was not the best quality and the other one was fine.
+It was by then November, and we had to start again more seriously with 3 other sellers.
+After more weeks of negotiations to finalize prices, we got two who seemed to have everything clearer, and decided to send two samples, another $80 more per sample by plane, another 12 more days.
+Upon arrival, one wasn’t the best quality and the other one was fine.

-At this time, after the anger of the first deception with the first manufacturer and the weeks lost in customs, the first frustrated and disappointed VA offered me to retire and return my money, that he was sorry and that’s it.
+At this point, after the anger of the first deception with the first manufacturer and the weeks lost in customs, the first frustrated and disappointed VA offered to retire and return my money, that he was sorry and that’s it.

-Again to find a new VA, explain the product, features etc. etc. etc. Of course, we were already in the Christmas period and everything slows down a lot.
+Again to find a new VA, explain the product, features, etc. Of course, we were already in the Christmas period and everything slows down a lot.

 LISTING AND CONTENT A+

-By January I get a new VA and we start to close the deal with the selected manufacturer with the best product.
-At the same time I start looking for an image designer for the listing and for the A+ content.
+By January, I got a new VA and we started to close the deal with the selected manufacturer with the best product.
+At the same time, I started looking for an image designer for the listing and for the A+ content.

 MANUFACTURING AND INSPECTION

-And when I went to make the first payment for the product so they could start manufacturing it, they said that it was the Chinese New Year, and that the factories were closed for about 3 weeks and that they would not start manufacturing until March.
-Then they started to manufacture and at the end of April I have the product in the warehouse.
+And when I went to make the first payment for the product so they could start manufacturing it, they said that it was Chinese New Year, and that the factories were closed for about 3 weeks and that they wouldn’t start manufacturing until March.
+Then they started manufacturing, and at the end of April, I have the product in the warehouse.

 After paying approximately $180 for the inspection, you discover damaged products and dented boxes.
 The manufacturer assures you they will replace them, but you won’t know if they were telling the truth until customers start complaining.
 It’s unclear whether the damage occurred during shipping or if the manufacturer’s replacement promise holds true.
 Alternatively, you could spend another $180 to conduct another inspection, which typically covers only 10-15% of the total goods and may not catch everything.